AnweshJami/github-demo/README.md

 # github-demo
-A simple demo repository to show the basic Git Workflow Hope this demo is useful and clear
+A simple demo repository to show the basic Git Workflow.
+Hope this demo is useful and clear